 Dami: Would you say poetry influenced the music you make?

 Chaos0911: I would probably say so among other things such as growing up in the south where music is a way of living.
 Louisiana, music, and food all day every day.

 Dami: When making music, where do you grab inspiration from?

-Dami: Can you tell us more about your new single, “The Middle”?
+Dami: Can you tell us a bit more about both singles?

-Dami: When making The Middle, what did you want listeners to take away from it?
+Dami: What do you want listeners to take away after listening to it?

 Dami: What’s your creative process like?

 Chaos0911: I usually just find a beat and try to come up with the hook that fits it then I just press record and let it flow.
 After that, I take the parts out that I don’t like and insert new ones until it is finished, then I have to mix and master and release the music.
 I am actually recording Geeked (Expensive pt.
 2) as we speak.
 I could probably say my process is a little chaotic, but it works for me.

 Chaos0911: It’s honestly still an extension of Expensive.
 Just me having fun again and freestyling.
 If you liked “Expensive” and the uniqueness of it, then you will love this.
 It picks up right where “Expensive” left off.

 Chaos0911: I will drop it soon but I’ll first put it out on YouTube before I release it on other streaming platforms.
 The tape that all these songs will be on “This is Life” will be coming later this year.